 The right type of fold for your application will depend on the localization of the label, the type of product and personal preferences.

 Your choice of fold will change the size of your label

 Choosing the Sewing Allowance for your labels

-Depending on the localization of the label, you could need the sewing allowance to be on top, top and bottom, on the sides or all around.
+Depending on the label placement, you could need the sewing allowance to be on top, top and bottom, on the sides or all around.